 The tactic backfired.
 The election and the crackdown which followed burned Khamenei’s bridges to the Reformists.
 No longer able to balance them against the Conservatives, Khamenei found that they had far less use for him.
 Ahmadinejad himself tried to break free of Khamenei’s control, disassociating himself publicly from the conduct of the elections and calling for an investigation into the crackdown.

-Within less than three months, Ahmadinejad made a direct play for independence, appointing his close Esfandiar Mashaei to the Vice Presidency.
+Within less than three months, Ahmadinejad made a direct play for independence, appointing his close ally and father-in-law Esfandiar Mashaei to the Vice Presidency.
 Mashaei had made himself an outspoken critic of clerical power, sponsoring an exhibition on Cyrus the Great, and suggesting that the conversion of Iran to Islam saved that faith from Arab barbarism, implying criticism of Prophet’s family.
 Khamenei publicly disapproved of Mashaei’s appointment, and when Ahmadinejad in a display of insubordination nominated him anyway, he was rejected by the Majlis.
-Ahmadinejad then appointed Mashaei has Chief of Staff.
+Ahmadinejad then appointed Mashaei his Chief of Staff.

 Khamenei survived Ahmadinejad’s challenge over the next two years less due to his own prestige, and more because Ahmadinejad’s effort threatened the entire structure of the system, yet was waged on the basis of no principle greater than Ahmadinejad’s own ambition.
 Ahmadinejad failed to forge an alliance with dissident Reformists, while his aggressive efforts to take control of the oil industry and the patronage it controlled threatened entrenched interests.